 Imagine that you were working for the marketing division of Converse.
-How would you market to:
+Here are some important things to address:

 A recent survey of teenagers showed a high approval rating for Converse All Star products.
-The survey was entitled "General Characteristics of Cool Teenagers" and it showed that the Converse All Star had the same preferred brand of footwear percentage as Nike (53%).
-Consequently you would think that there would be a correlation in sales.
-Instead, the market share of Converse is slipping while Nike remains in first place.
+The survey was entitled “General Characteristics of Cool Teenagers” and it showed that the Converse All Star had the same preferred brand of footwear percentage as Nike (53%).
 How could the Converse Company take advantage of this positive view?
 One thing would be to make Chuck Taylors available at more stores, especially those catering to teenagers.
-Especially frustrating to teens who like chucks must be the lack of availibility of seasonal colors and bright colors like bright blue, orange or canvas print models.
+Especially frustrating to teens who like chucks must be the lack of availability of seasonal colors and bright colors like bright blue, orange or canvas print models.
 But even the core colors can be hard to find.
 Teenagers are more likely to purchase and wear core colors like red, maroon, green, or monochrome black besides the staple black and white chucks.
 The company needs to make these various models easy to find and purchase.

 Converse All Star ads need to be run on the cable stations which young people watch (MTV, VH1) and on network television shows that have a lot of young viewers.
 The advertising should be aimed at young people because teenagers are our biggest consumers.
 There should be advertising in magazines like Teen, Rolling Stone, Seventeen, and Men's Health.
 Lately, chucks have become an important fashion trend with teenagers, so the company should build on the momentum.

-The main point the ads will stress on TV and in magazines would not be the"Back to Basics" idea -- too old-fashioned -- but that chucks are cool and fun to wear!
+The main point the ads will stress on TV and in magazines is that chucks are cool and fun to wear!
 The ads should stress the price of them and describe the many different cool and neat colors Converse has out on the market!
 And no staged scenes in the ads.
 The ads would run in July and August when back to school time rolls around, and when the weather gets warmer.
 The advertising scenes might show just normal activities like young people walking to class, wearing chucks, young people dancing in chucks, or playing hoops in chucks.
 Young people after seeing those ads would want to wear them and would ask their parents to buy them a pair of chucks.
 Those type of ads and gearing them towards the young would certainly be a huge success, but they have to be aired or published in magazines at certain times of the year.

 Retail stores need to have neat displays of All Stars and promotional materials showing and stressing to people that chucks are cool and fun to wear!
 Have at least two of the employees wearing chucks and possibly a Converse T-Shirt as well.
 Place the promotional displays in the front window and large enough for everyone (and especially the young people) to see.
 One good promotion that the company has done with Footlocker in 1999 has been the promotion of a CD, which is given away free to anyone who purchases a pair of Converse sneakers.

 To promote chucks, Converse should use television commercials and billboards and have them focus on the overall "comfort" aspects of Converse.
-To endorse the product, choose a rock musician such as Ben Folds.
-He is not too glamorous and it's clear he's just a normal guy.
 A commercial scenario: A bunch of teens just hanging out, somewhat apathetic toward the confines of society.
 All are wearing different colors, some of which are dirty and torn.
-It's all for fun, and it's clear the teens don't take things too seriously.
+It’s all for fun, and it’s clear the teens don’t take things too seriously.
 Some of them should be wearing non-Converse shoes without labels, just to add a sense of reality.
-Groups of teens' feet are often dominated by Converse so it would be realistic.
+Groups of teens’ feet are often dominated by Converse so it would be realistic.

 Return to the Marketing Index.